Day 1 - Vancouver or Calgary to KelownaPick up your RV in Calgary or Vancouver and head to Kelowna, the start of our wine tour.full details

 Enjoy the drive back "home" today as you leave the Shuswap and take your chosen route back to your pick-up location. full details

 Your arrival back in Vancouver or Calgary will most likely be too late to drop off the vehicle today so we suggest you plan to drop off on the morning of Day 10.

 CanaDream wishes to acknowledge the assistance of Tourism Okanagan with this tour itinerary.

-Okanagan Wine Festival DatesThe Okanagan has a wine festival in each season.
+Okanagan Wine Festival DatesThe Okanagan has a wine festival in winter, spring and fall.
 It's a great way to explore the wine country, taste new wines, enjoy fine cuisine and participate in more than 100 wine related events.
 Wine festivals are scheduled for the following dates:full details